TheBerkin/cursed_phone/README.md

 # Cursed Phone

-This repository houses code for a hobby project of mine, the Cursed Phone.

-The Cursed Phone is a repurposed rotary phone with a Raspberry Pi as its brain.
-It's not a "real" telephone; it instead does whatever I want through the convenient and universally understood interface of a rotary dial.

-## What is this?

-It's a sort of audio-only game engine for the Raspberry Pi that emulates various styles of telephones.
-Phone numbers are assigned to scripts (known as "agents") rather than people-- call the number to call the script.
-You can even make your scripts call the phone.
-Imagine the possibilities!
+An audio-only game engine for the Raspberry Pi that emulates various styles of analog telephones.
+Not a VoIP service.

+Phone numbers are assigned to scripts (known as "agents") rather than people-- simply call the number to call the script.
+Agents can also be scripted to call the phone back.

+## Features

 What you get out of the box:

-* Emulation of rotary, touch-tone, and pay phones via GPIO
+* Emulation of rotary, touch-tone, and pay phones-- includes configurable GPIO inputs for switchhook, rotary dial, keypad, and coin triggers
 * Lua scripting system
-* Fully-configurable everything
+* GPIO pin access from Lua
+* WAV/OGG multi-channel audio playback support
 * Realistic call progress/DTMF tones
-* WAV/OGG audio playback support
-* GPIO access in scripts
 * Switchhook dialing (WIP)
+* Comfort noise
 * Intercept services
-* Comfort noise
-* Mock GPIO interface for desktop testing via stdin
 * Compatibility with all Raspberry Pi models

 ## Building